Raja-s-k/amfoss-tasks/task-00/README.md

 ## Installing ubuntu

-Installing ubuntu was pretty easy , ive dual booted ubuntu alonside windows after partitioning my ssd and creating a free space.
+Installing ubuntu was pretty easy , ive dual booted ubuntu alonside windows after partitioning my hdd and creating a free space.

 I downloaded ubuntu from their website .
 Using rufus , flashed it in my pendrive.
 Just restarted with usb plugged in . pressed f12 ,selected usb.
 Installed ubuntu in the free space i partitioned.